w3c/json-ld-api/tests/README.md

   For *NegativeEvaluationTests*, the result is a string associated with the expected error code.
 * [expand](expand-manifest.jsonld) tests have _input_ and _expected_ documents.
   The _expected_ results can be compared using [JSON-LD object comparison](#json-ld-object-comparison) with the processor output.

   For *NegativeEvaluationTests*, the result is a string associated with the expected error code.
+* [html](html.jsonld) tests have _input_ and _expected_ documents and an optional _context_ document.
+  The _expected_ results can be compared using [JSON-LD object comparison](#json-ld-object-comparison) with the processor output after potentially remapping blank node identifiers (see below).
+  Additionally, if the result is compacted and the `ordered` option is not set, result should be expanded and compared with the expanded _expected_ document also using [JSON-LD object comparison](#json-ld-object-comparison).

+  For *NegativeEvaluationTests*, the result is a string associated with the expected error code.
 * [flatten](flatten-manifest.jsonld) tests have _input_ and _expected_ documents and an optional _context_ document.